elastic/logstash/docs/configuration.md

 ## Filters and Ordering

-For a given event, are applied in the order of appearance in the configuration file.
+Filters are applied to each event by their order of appearance in the configuration file.

 ## Comments